 IPv6 specification allows arbitrary number of extension headers to be placed onto packets.
-If we implement IPv6 packet processing code in the way BSD IPv4 code is implemented, kernel stack may overflow due to long function call chain. sys/netinet6 code is carefully designed to avoid kernel stack overflow, so sys/netinet6 code defines its own protocol switch structure, as "struct ip6protosw" (see netinet6/ip6protosw.h).
-There is no such update to IPv4 part (sys/netinet) for compatibility, but small change is added to its pr_input() prototype.
+If we implement IPv6 packet processing code in the way BSD IPv4 code is implemented, kernel stack may overflow due to long function call chain. sys/netinet6 code is carefully designed to avoid kernel stack overflow.
+Because of this, sys/netinet6 code defines its own protocol switch structure, as "struct ip6protosw" (see netinet6/ip6protosw.h).
+There is no such update to IPv4 part (sys/netinet) for compatibility, but small change is added to its pr\input() prototype.
 So "struct ipprotosw" is also defined.
-As a result, if you receive IPsec-over-IPv4 packet with massive number of IPsec headers, kernel stack may blow up.
+Because of this, if you receive IPsec-over-IPv4 packet with massive number of IPsec headers, kernel stack may blow up.
 IPsec-over-IPv6 is okay.
-(Of-course, for those all IPsec headers to be processed, each such IPsec header must pass each IPsec check.
+(Off-course, for those all IPsec headers to be processed, each such IPsec header must pass each IPsec check.
 So an anonymous attacker will not be able to do such an attack.)